Safety scandals give foreign dairies a boost in China

 “The farmers are moving into the cities, the system is getting consolidated, so we are moving towards more middle-to large-sized farms,” Nestle’s China chief executive Roland Decorvet told Reuters at the ground-breaking in Shuangcheng, near the northeastern city of Harbin.

-New Zealand dairy cooperative Fonterra, which sells $2 billion a year of imported milk products in China, is also building large dairy bases near Beijing, the milk from which it sells at a premium to other dairies.
+New Zealand dairy cooperative Fonterra (FCGHA.NZ), which sells $2 billion a year of imported milk products in China, is also building large dairy bases near Beijing, the milk from which it sells at a premium to other dairies.

 In 2008, Fonterra lost almost all its $150 million investment in Sanlu Group, the state-owned Chinese dairy at the heart of the melamine scandal.